School Boards Driving Turnaround

 - Learn from the experience of other school boards by reading and discussing a report about school boards and two case studies.

-- Develop an action plan for strengthening the school board’s effectiveness in: (a) setting policies related to continuous district improvement, school improvement, and turnaround; (b) overseeing the implementation of these policies.
+- Option: Develop an action plan for strengthening the school board’s effectiveness in: (a) setting policies related to continuous district improvement, school improvement, and turnaround; (b) overseeing the implementation of these policies.
+Implement the action plan and monitor the progress for several months.

 The first step is to confirm a State Partner’s (RCC, SEA, and/or school board association) relationship with the Center on School Turnaround.
 Then CST will provide a webinar and instructions for the State Partner to equip the Partner with necessary information and access to the online system to conduct the project with the school boards the Partner recruits for the project.
 The project may start at any time for a school board and begins simply with the naming of the Facilitator and the Facilitator’s enrollment with CST.